pkillian/BearClubs/DESIGN_PLANNING.md

     * Distinguishing between users, clubs, events, etc.
     * Live-updating results on keypresses
     * Caching of data (Redis, SOLR, etc.)

-#### Invariants

-* User
-    * each user will be related to zero or more organizations (user to organization mapping)
-* Organization
-    * each organization will be related to one or more users (user to organization mapping)
-* Event
-    * each event will be owned by exactly one club

 #### Protocols